Photo by welcomia via Canva.com

 Safety and Crime

 Check out local crime rates around the neighborhoods in your desired location.
-Remember that crime happens everywhere, but some research can tell the whole story.
-For example, an interactive map may help pinpoint reported crimes.
+Remember that crime happens everywhere, but some research can reveal the whole story.
+For example, USA.Gov’s interactive map may help pinpoint reported crimes.

 Transportation